 - Dislocation or loosening.
 The caretaker must assist the resident in daily activities while they heal from surgery.
 Failure to help the recovering residents could result in joint dislocation.
 Or, it could cause loosening of the joint because it was used too soon after surgery.

 - Infection.
 Bacteria may enter the body during surgery or through cuts and bruises after the surgery has taken place.
 To prevent infection the resident’s doctor normally prescribes some type of antibiotic post surgery.
 This decreases the resident’s chances of getting an infection.
 If a caretaker fails to give the antibiotics because of neglect, an infection may occur.
 It could cause many complications.
-Also, bandages worn on the incision site have to get changed and the wound must get cleaned every so often.
+Also, bandages worn on the incision site have to be changed and the wound must be cleaned every so often.
 Failure to take care of the wound may result in infection as well.

 - Blood clots.
 If a resident complains of pain or swelling in their legs or hips, blood clots may be the cause.
 If the staff ignores a resident’s complaints, those blood clots may be fatal.